 The costs of dealing with the administration of an estate can vary considerably depending on which service provider handles it.
 Many banks charge on a percentage basis, calculated in accordance with the value of the estate which can typically be in the order of 4%.
 Other service providers may have similar charging schemes.

 From years of experience in dealing with this area, our clients tend to prefer that the charges for the administration are calculated in accordance with the actual time taken, irrespective of the value of the estate.
 We believe that to be a fairer basis upon which the charges should be calculated and this often turns out to be the best option, although by its very nature it can at times be difficult to estimate.
 If we have been appointed an executor we do not make an additional charge.
 Our costs for acting as an executor are exactly the same as our costs for administering an estate where we are not appointed.
+Where we refer below to VAT we mean the current standard rate of VAT.

 We are also more than happy to only undertake certain aspects of the administration where specific legal advice is required, for example, the compilation of the probate forms and dealing with the Inland Revenue as appropriate.
 We are therefore happy to discuss what will assist the family at the time and work with them to achieve the best result.